Roy Chadwick: Avro years

-At age 18 in September 1911, he began work as Alliott Verdon-Roe's (later Sir Alliott) personal assistant and the firm's draughtsman at A.V.
+At the age of 18 in September 1911, he began work as Alliott Verdon-Roe's (later Sir Alliott) personal assistant and the firm's draughtsman at A.V.
 Roe and Company, Avro, based at Brownsfield Mill, Manchester.
 Under the direction of A.V.
 Roe, Chadwick drafted the Avro D, a two-seater tractor biplane, the Avro E, which was converted to a floatplane, and in 1912, the Avro F, the world's first monoplane and enclosed-cabin machine.
 He then worked on the draughtsmanship for the Avro 500, 501 and 503, which led to Avro's World War I light bomber and trainer, the Avro 504.

 In 1915 at age 22, Chadwick designed the Avro Pike, a twin-engined pusher biplane bomber.
 That year, when starting to design entire aircraft, he was based at Hamble, near Southampton.
 In 1918 he was appointed Avro's Chief Designer when Avro had about 40 employees.
 He designed the Avro Baby and in 1920, the Avro Aldershot, the world's largest single-engined bomber and variants of the Aldershot, the Avro Ava and the Avro Andover.

 In 1925 he designed an all-metal plane, the single-seater fighter Avro Avenger and in 1926, the Avro Avian in which Bert Hinkler flew the first solo flight from England to Australia in 1928.
 In 1928, he moved back to the Avro factory in Woodford, Greater Manchester, used by BAE Systems until its closure in 2012.
 That year, he designed an eight-passenger high wing plane, the Avro 10 and a four-passenger version, the Avro 4.
 In 1929, he designed the RAF trainer, the Avro Tutor, a smaller version, the Avro Cadet and an enclosed version, the Avro Commodore.
 This was followed by the Avro Anson, used in World War II for training crews and as transport aircraft.